December 01, 2017

-If you want to have your tax refund deposited directly into your bank account, have your bank account number and routing number ready too.
+If you want to have your tax refund deposited directly into your bank account, you will also need your bank account number and routing number.

 Some people prefer to do their taxes by hand using the forms provided by the IRS.
 If the paperwork is accurate, complete, and matches the information the IRS has on file, you can expect to get any tax refund money back between six and eight weeks after the IRS receives your forms.